 Graduate School

 How I got to my “current state” has certainly been a journey (I won’t go into all of it - but if you’re interested, please ask!).
 I quickly fell in love with Economics and data in general while working with economists to design, implement, and analyze experiments that mimicked the effects of affirmative action.
 This led me to applying to PhD programs.
 During my studies, my schoolwork as well as my research focused a lot on using causal inference techniques to tease out causal effects.
-I loved working with data so much, I started taking machine learing, statistics, and computer science courses.
+I loved working with data so much, I started taking machine learning, statistics, and computer science courses.

 WeWork and Learnings

 After my fourth year of graduate school, I accepted an internship at WeWork to work as a research and applied scientist.
 This was my first real exposure to the tech world, and I loved it!
 A major part of my job was to assist in optimizing prices of office rental units.
-We used nautral experiments, real experiments, economic theory, and machine learning to inform our analyses and price setting.
+We used natural experiments, real experiments, economic theory, and machine learning to inform our analyses and price setting.
 Although my tenure there was less than a year (and most of it was during the start of covid), this experience taught me a lot about my ideal job.
 First, I learned that I wanted to work on things that were meaningful and impactful.
 Secondly, I loved my coworkers and genuinely enjoyed going into work - I learned that culture as well as who you work with is super important.

 Capital One